DieselNet.com. Copyright © Ecopoint Inc. Revision 2016.02

 The external power demands for turbocharger assisted torque curve shaping can be significant and depend on the amount that the torque at low engine speeds needs to be increased.
 For steady-state torque curves, the amount of power that needs to be supplied depends on the difference between the engine torque that can be generated by the turbocharger alone and the desired low speed torque output.
 Figure 2 shows the effect of providing up to 3 kW of turbocharger assistance for a 2 L diesel engine .
 A 50% increase in low speed torque can be achieved with 1 kW assist.
 In another case where the target boost pressure for a 2 L engine was 300 kPa for the entire speed range from 1000 rpm and up, a maximum of 5.6 kW of motor assist was required .

-Figure 2 also illustrates an important point for engine downsizing applications.
+Figure 2 illustrates an important point for using assisted turbochargers for engine downsizing applications.
 The limit on low speed engine output can be strongly dependent on how much assistance power can be supplied to the turbocharger.
 This can limit the downsizing potential, and thus the thermal efficiency improvements, of various turbocharger assist technologies.
-It should be noted that the maximum turbocharger assist that can be provided can also be limited by the need to avoid compressor surge.
-This will be discussed later.
+It should be noted that the maximum assist that can be provided directly to the shaft of a turbocharger can also be limited by the need to avoid compressor surge.
+This is discussed under Turbocharger Integrated Assist.